iboutsikas/iboutsikas.github.io/README.md

 | **Price**              | **Free**       | **$69**   | **$169**  |
 | | [**Download**][kit] <br/>-- or --<br/> [**Deploy to Netlify**][nfy] | [**Buy PRO**][buy]{:.btn.btn-primary.btn-lg.heading} | [**Buy PRO+**][buy]{:.btn.btn-primary.btn-lg.heading} |
 {:.stretch-table.dl-table}

-0. this unordered seed list will be replaced by toc as unordered list {:toc .large-only}

 [^1]: You MAY open an issue on GitHub, but no response and/or fix is guaranteed.
       You understand that using Jekyll requires technical know-how and is not comparable to Wordpress in terms of ease of use.
 Please use the free version to confirm that Hydejack works for you.
 For details, see the [PRO] license.